ChrisJan00/livecode_love/README.md

 If you have errors on initialization of the game, the library might not be able to capture them.
 You can recognize the situation because the error screen will be the default blue from Löve2D.
 In that case, you need to close the game and relaunch it when you fix the errors.

 ---
+Only files loaded with _love.filesystem.load_ are tracked.
+If you use _require_, those files will not be reloaded when changed.
+That is a feature of the _require_ function in Lua: once a file is loaded is not loaded again.

+---
 If you define local variables in your file, outside of functions, reloading the file will overwrite them.
 In this case you can use the "or" idiom to keep the current values.

 	local exampleList = {}